Access Control19 min read

 IEC 62443 Remote Access Alignment

-IEC 62443 Part 3-3 (SR 1.1 through SR 1.13) provides specific security requirements for access control in OT environments that directly apply to remote access architecture.
+IEC 62443 Part 3-3 provides specific security requirements for access control in OT environments that directly apply to remote access architecture.

 SR 1.1 Account Management: Individual credentials per user, regular account review, formal provisioning and revocation processes.
 Directly addressed by the individual credential model above.

 SR 1.2 Software Process and Device Identification and Authentication: Devices connecting to OT systems should be authenticated, not just users.
-Enforce this through certificate-based authentication on the remote access gateway, requiring devices with valid certificates to establish connections.
+Enforce this through certificate-based authentication on the remote access gateway.

 SR 1.3 Account Management for Software Processes: Machine-to-machine connections should use service accounts with restricted permissions, not interactive user accounts.